 The rising cost of living presents new challenge.
 Supporting your staff through tough economic times can help them feel valued and create a more resilient business.

-To try to manage inflation, the Bank of England has already increased interest rates and hinted that further rate rises may be needed.
-In turn, mortgage and loan holders are facing increased costs of borrowing in addition to rising prices.
+To try to manage inflation, the Bank of England has said that “monetary policy is likely to need to be restrictive for an extended period of time.“ In turn, mortgage and loan holders are facing increased costs of borrowing in addition to rising prices.

 The hidden cost of inflation is the toll it takes on individuals and it’s likely that many employees are finding the rising cost of living hard to manage.